⚠LCC is operating - we're just doing things differently.

 Our Testing staff is available via our Virtual Welcome Center to support you and answer your questions M-F from 9am - 4pm.

-We are offering some continuing education classes for Spring in an online format, please check out our course offerings on the Continuing Education webpage.
+We are offering some continuing education classes in an online format, please check out our course offerings on the Continuing Education webpage.
 There will not be any continuing education fitness classes offered on campus for spring quarter.
 For students who were not able to complete all of the sessions for winter quarter, there will be make-up days when the campus re-opens in either summer or fall.

 Yes, counselors are available to speak to students by phone or through Zoom.
 See our Counseling Services webpage for details.